gabrielMonaco/gabrielMonaco/README.md

 ### Hi there 👋

-My name is Gabriel Monaco da Silva and i'm a geologist 🌎🌍🌏 graduated from UFRGS in 2021 👨🏼‍🎓👨🏼‍🎓👨🏼‍🎓
+My name is Gabriel Monaco da Silva and i'm a brazilian geologist 🌎🌍🌏 graduated in Federal University of **Rio Grande do Sul** (UFRGS), in 2021 👨🏼‍🎓👨🏼‍🎓👨🏼‍🎓

 - 🔭 Today I'm doing a master's degree in geology at UFRGS, working with computer vision 🔬💻 for the task of segmenting the constituents of fine sedimentary rocks, in the study of their sealing properties in hydrocarbon deposits